Laundered Russian money ‘went through Swiss banks’

 Its report said that numerous banks had contacted the Swiss authorities over suspicious transactions at the beginning of 2015.
 However, the Swiss Attorney General’s Office told the magazine that “no proceedings or legal assistance" were underway.
 The Federal Police Office refused to comment, while the Swiss Financial Market Supervisory Authority (FINMA) declared: “We are aware of the issue.
 We are in contact with certain banks as part of our supervisory activities.
 We do not comment on the details or the names of individual banks.”

-The Guardian newspaper in Britain contacted numerous banked implicated.
+The Guardian newspaper in Britain contacted numerous banks implicated.
 None of them challenged the authenticity of the data, but they all insisted they had strict anti-money-laundering policies.

 Investigators are still trying to identify some of the wealthy and politically influential Russians behind the operation, known as “the Global Laundromat”.
 But the task is difficult as the owners of offshore entities that moved money through the banks often kept their identities secret, the report noted.